eitchtee/WYGIWYH/README.md

 You can now access localhost:OUTBOUND_PORT

 > [!NOTE]
-> If you're planning on running this behind Tailscale or other similar service also add your machine given IP to `DJANGO_ALLOWED_HOSTS`
+> - If you're planning on running this behind Tailscale or other similar service also add your machine given IP to `DJANGO_ALLOWED_HOSTS`

-> [!NOTE]
-> If you're going to use another IP that isn't localhost, add it to `DJANGO_ALLOWED_HOSTS`, without `http://`
+> - If you're going to use another IP that isn't localhost, add it to `DJANGO_ALLOWED_HOSTS`, without `http://`

 ## Building from source
 Features are only added to main when ready, if you want to run the latest version, you must build from source.